bytemaster/disruptor/README.md

    * *ring_buffer<T,Size>*  is a circular buffer with Power of 2 Size
    * *write_cursor*         tracks a position in the buffer and can follow other read cursors to ensure things don't wrap.
+   * *shared_write_cursor*  is a write_cursor that may be used from multiple threads other read cursors to ensure things don't wrap.
    * *read_cursor*          tracks the read position and can follow / block on other cursors (read or write).
+   * *thread*               enables posting of functors to be executed by another thread.
+This class is 30x faster than fc::thread at posting a request between threads and fc::thread already used a lock-free algorithm with 'constant' event posting time.

 The concept of the cursors are separated from the data storage.
 Every cursor should read from one or more sources and write to its own outbut buffer.